 - Take the kombucha out of the refrigerator and strain through a sieve or cloth filter.

 - Save the pineapple chunks and mint for your next smoothie.

-- Bottle, then store the bottles at room temperature for two or three days.
+- Bottle in pressure-resistant bottles, then keep at room temperature for two or three days.

-- For more bubbles, leave for 1 or 2 more days.
+- For more effervescence, leave for 1 or 2 more days.
 The duration of the second fermentation may vary depending on the temperature.

-- Refrigerate when the kombucha is sufficiently sparkling (be careful of the pressure).
+- Refrigerate when the kombucha is sufficiently fizzy (careful about the pressure!)

 Warning!
-Pineapple is renowned for its... "explosive" character!
-Check out our article on how to make kombucha less sparkling to keep bubbles under control.
+Pineapple is renowned for its... explosive character!
+Check out our article on how to make kombucha less fizzy to keep effervescence under control.

-Enjoy it while you imagine your toes in the sand.
+Enjoy your pineapple and mint kombucha while imagining yourself with your toes in the sand.

 Want to find out more?
-See all our recipes to flavor your kombucha.
+See all our recipes to flavour your kombucha.